BarracudaByte/QuickPhish/README.md

 ### When will the frist version be released?

 I'm currently working on this on the side, so mostly weekend work, which means development is not as fast as I want, but I'm aiming of have the first release by the end of this year (2025).

+### Is there any documentation on how to use this tool?

+Not yet, but there will be a detailed guide describing each of the features when the first version will be released.

 ### I have more questions!